[Update]: This post was updated on August 8, 2022, as the Plus Addressing feature is currently turned on by default in

 Disabling & enabling the feature

-To enable plus addressing in your organization with a script, you need to connect to Exchange Online PowerShell (learn more) and execute the following command:
+To disable plus addressing in your organization with a script, you need to connect to Exchange Online PowerShell (learn more) and execute the following command:

 Set-OrganizationConfig -DisablePlusAddressInRecipients $true

-Just like with many Exchange Online settings, you will most likely have to wait several hours for the feature to become 100% available.
+Just like with many Exchange Online settings, you will most likely have to wait several hours for the change to propagate.

 Email plus addressing basic use case